datatjej/langtechres-project/code/README.md

 ## FINDOUT

 1. Is a target lexicon needed for lookup/mapping normalization? - No!
-2. Is a target lexicon needed for weighted Levenshtein distance (WLD) normalization? <br>
+2. Is a target lexicon needed for weighted Levenshtein distance (WLD) normalization? - It runs, but doesn't normalize anything (only returns the unchanged tokens and confidence scores of 0). <br>
-- It runs, but doesn't normalize anything (only returns the unchanged tokens and confidence scores of 0).
+3. Is the parameter file `abc_train.WLD.paramfile` for WLD automatically generated when training on `abc_train.txt`? - Yes! (but gives warning)
-3. Is the parameter file `abc_train.WLD.paramfile` for WLD automatically generated when training on `abc_train.txt`? - Yes!
+4. Is the `abc_train.Mapper.mapfile` automatically generated when training on `abc_train.txt`? - Yes, but gives warning: <br>
-4. Is the `abc_train.Mapper.mapfile` automatically generated when training on `abc_train.txt`?
+`*** WARNING: while initializing normalizer Mapper: couldn't open parameter file: /home/example/fnhd_train.Mapper.mapfile`